 National Industry Output

 TIO is, by necessity, estimated from a number of sources.
 With the exception of the farm sectors and the commercial fishing sector, for which there is state-level raw data, raw TIO data are only available at the national level.
 IMPLAN Output data largely come from the same sources as those used by the BEA in developing their Benchmark I-O tables.
-For most IMPLAN sectors, national output values are taken from the BEA's Industry Output Series and the U.S. Census Bureau's Annual Survey of Manufactures (ASM), both of which are lagged one year.
+The raw data source for most service sectors is the BEA's Industry Output Series.
+The raw data source for most manufacturing sectors is the U.S. Census Bureau's Annual Survey of Manufactures (ASM).
+Both of these data sources are on a national basis and are lagged one year relative to the IMPLAN data year.
 These data are projected based on the change in employment and employee compensation from the previous year to the current data year.
 "Redefinition" adjustments are also applied to output estimates, in accordance with BEA practices (the construction sectors are an exception, as their output data are already redefined).
 Some special sectors require information from other surveys and censuses, as described below.

 We get state-level output estimates for the farm sectors from the USDA's NASS Value of Production and ERS Cash Receipts data series.
 These state values are then distributed to the counties by using the ratio of county physical production to state physical production from the latest Census of Agriculture.
 Please see this document for more details.